How to Update Ubuntu Linux Kernel to the Latest Version?

 Step 5.
 Upgrade Ubuntu Linux kernel

-Open the application from your menu once it has been installed.
+Let’s continue with this step for Ubuntu upgrade kernel.
+To do this, open the application from your menu once it has been installed.
 Click the Uninstall Old button on the right side of the installer screen to remove the old kernel before installing the new one.

 Type Y/N in the confirmation window, then press Enter to submit your response.
 You need to enter your sudo password to finish the process.
 Click Install after choosing the kernel version you want to use.